hervenivon/awesome-discoveries/docs/development/README.md

 * [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) - You might spend a bunch of time configuring `vscode` (extensions, settings and keybindings).
 When you are changing your computer, you are happy being able to grasp all that configuration automatically.
 One extension to rule them all!.

-Further awesomenesssss 🤩:
+Further awesomeness 🤩:

 * [awesome-vscode](https://github.com/viatsko/awesome-vscode) - a extensive list of interesting resources for `vscode`.
-* [code-server](https://github.com/codercom/code-server) - Executing vscode in webbrowser from your server!
+* [code-server](https://github.com/codercom/code-server) - Executing vscode in a web browser from your server!

 ### Command line enhancements